-You recognize common feeder birds by color.
+You probably recognize common feeder birds by color.
 Red?
 Cardinal.
 Blue?
 Blue jay.
 Yellow?
 Goldfinch.
-But when all those colors and more are on one bird, you’re looking at a painted bunting.
-(Read more: 15 Common Backyard Birds You Should Know)
+But when all of those colors and more are on one bird, you’re looking at a painted bunting.
+Discover 15 common backyard birds you should know.

 Males have bright blue heads, red bodies and yellow-green backs, with darker green on the wings.
 They develop this bold color in the fall of their second year.
 Females and juveniles sport a lime green hue, an unusual color among North American feeder birds.

 During the breeding season, males are extremely territorial.
 They stake out an area of about 3 to 8 acres and defend it vigorously from other males.
 Vicious fights may ensue, with males wounding other males.
 Females may even get caught up in the fray.
-Once the territory is secure, males sing and spread their feathers to attract a mate.
-(Only male painted buntings sing songs like: graffiti graffiti spaghetti-for-two.
-If you think you see a plain green female bursting into song, it’s most likely an immature male in his first year.)
 Together the male and female choose a nest site, generally in dense vegetation about 3 to 6 feet off the ground.

 Females build the nests and lay a clutch of three or four pale eggs speckled with brown, which they incubate alone for about 11 days.
 Once the eggs hatch, the female stays busy feeding her young brood, again with no help from her mate.
 The hatchlings fledge the nest in about nine days, and females often lay a second clutch of eggs soon after.

 For most of the year, painted buntings are seed-eaters, favoring seed from native grasses like switchgrass.
+They will visit feeders for small seeds like njyer thistle and white millet seed.
 During the breeding season, they switch to protein-heavy insects for extra energy.
 Females may steal bugs caught in spiderwebs, and even pull webs down to feast on the spiders that built them.
 Once breeding season ends, they return to seeds, especially ones they find on or near the ground.

 How to Attract Painted Buntings

 Patience is the key with painted buntings.
-They may be slow to come around, but once they find a constant food source and protective shelter, they’re likely to return frequently.
+They may be slow to come around, but once they find a constant food source, water and protective shelter, they’re likely to return frequently.